orieasterly/portfolio/README.md

 - Substantial time savings with a significant reduction in manual, repetitive tasks.
 - Minimization of errors and enhanced accuracy through automated processes.
 - Boosted operational efficiency, streamlined workflows, and accelerated task completion.
-- Unleashed human potential by redirecting expertise towards more strategic and creative endeavors.
-- Established agile and scalable operations, fostering continuous improvement.
+- Automation enables a shift towards more strategic initiatives and creative problem-solving to established, agile, and scalable operations, driving continuous improvement.
 </details>

 # 6. Enhancing Efficiency and Agility in SKU Costing with Excel and VBA (October 2021 - June 2023)

 ## Objective
-- Create an exceptional SKU Costing Automation model with Microsoft Excel and Visual Basic for Applications (VBA).
+- Create an intuitive SKU Costing Automation model with Microsoft Excel and Visual Basic for Applications (VBA).
 - Empower stakeholders with dynamic, real-time cost insights for fast, data-driven pricing decisions.

 <details>